Notnyna/EVM/README.md

 # Disclaimer
-This mod is written incompatible with [Predators Swallow](https://steamcommunity.com/workshop/filedetails/?id=3163169357) as it now includes it, but having both should cause no issue.
+Do not have the time or expertise to make a new mod extension, so I did some modifications to the library instead, gomen :p

 ## Changes from original
-*Do not have the time or expertise to make a new mod extension, so I did some modifications to the library instead, gomen :p
 - Added [gene Predator] with abilities Devour and Stun.
 - [Stun] allows to incapacitate or paralyze pawns for a chance to strip them or eliminate them without killing.
 Success depends on melee skill, psychic sensitivity and damagefactor.
 - [Devour] allows to swallow nearby pawn after a prey dodge check
 - Added [mass check] - prey must not weigh more than the predator mass x mawsize *disabled by default in settings.
 Do you wanna swallow a pawn in marine armour?
 - Added [contents ignore check] - predator cannot endlessly stuff prey inside him beyond what his bodysizeXmawsize allows
 - You can vomit out prey by right clicking the predator pawn.

 - Created a tale about swallowing - now you can create a sculpture about it.
 - Added thoughts for others about swallowing other pawns and being swallowed, normal pawns are terrified of maneaters.